ministryofjustice/cica-apply-application-service/README.md

 To run tests with a debugger attached, use the Run and Debug panel within VS code.
 The configurations for this can be adjusted in
 `.vscode/launch.json`

+****
+## Diacritical Character Testing

+### Test Coverage

+**Unit Tests** (`services/pdf/font-initialisation.test.js`):
+- Font initialization logic
+- Fallback behavior when fonts are unavailable
+- Path construction and error handling

+**Integration Tests** (`services/pdf/diacritics.test.js`):
+- PDF generation with Polish, French, German, Spanish, and Scandinavian characters
+- Composite questions with diacritics
+- HTML declarations with special characters

+**Manual Testing** (`services/pdf/manual-pdf-test.js`):
+- Generates sample PDFs for visual verification
+- **Note:** This is a standalone script, not will not run as part of `npm run test`.
+Its primary purpose is to assist with local development and ensure the fonts within the PDF are rendered correctly.
+Hence it serves no purpose being part of the pipeline tests
+- Uses test data from `resources/testing/polish-chars-test.json` and `resources/testing/diacritic-chars-test.json`
+- Run with: `node services/pdf/manual-pdf-test.js`
+- Outputs PDFs to `resources/temp/` for manual inspection